NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 - The content access group document is not modified when roles change

 This creates an authorization audit trail: who was permitted to do what, and when.
 This complements the existing object-level audit trail (PREMIS events documenting what actually happened to each IE and file).

+On PREMIS export, active role assignments for a content access group are collected and reconstructed as `rightsGranted` entries on the `rightsStatement`.
+Each entry carries an `act` (eventType vocabulary), a `termOfGrant` from the assignment's temporal fields, and a `linkingAgentIdentifier` referencing the agent.
+This separates the storage model (individual assignments with audit trail) from the PREMIS exchange model (aggregated rights on the statement).

 The events collection is reserved for preservation events on objects (using the [LoC preservation event vocabulary](https://id.loc.gov/vocabulary/preservation/eventType)).
 Role management is an administrative concern and is tracked separately through the roleAssignments collection.